yasinsezgin44/davon-library-system/README.md

 8.  `hotfix` branches are merged into both `main` and `develop` and tagged.

 This workflow helps maintain a clear separation between ongoing development, upcoming releases, and production fixes.

-_(Optional: If you are using the git-flow command-line tool, you can add a note like: "The git-flow command-line extension is used to manage this workflow.")